EN1 - Materials used (imported materials only)

 - Yara is sponsoring The Sahara Forest Project, and together with partners a pilot plant in Qatar was opened in 2012 to demonstrate the potential of green technology using seawater and solar energy in the areas of horticulture, freshwater generation, energy production and algae production.

-EN27 - Products sold and their packaging materials that are reclaimed
+EN27.
+Percentage of products sold and their packaging materials that are reclaimed by category

 Yara's product packaging is reclaimed based on availability of local programs.